What We Do BioGrids

 We support scientists that rely on software for research computing in a variety of disciplines by providing a tested and refined software infrastructure that includes a large library of scientific applications.

-The BioGrids team installs and maintains a collection of biomedical applications for Harvard Medical School and Boston Children's Hospital.
-Members access a complete execution environment that includes a suite of applications preconfigured to run without any additional settings.
-Applications can be invoked from the shell prompt; there is no need to set up additional variables, change your path environment, or install supporting applications.
+BioGrids Consortium members access a complete execution environment that includes a suite of of structural biology applications preconfigured to run without any additional settings.
+Applications are invoked from the shell prompt; there is no need to set up additional variables, change your path environment, or install supporting applications.
+Members find savings in time, money, and the frustration associated with managing software licensing, updates, conflicts, and bug fixes.

 Membership

-BioGrids is a non-profit, NIH-compliant Service Center that operates out of Harvard Medical School.
-We offer an institutional subscription model and an option for current SBGrid members to opt in for access to the BioGrids collection.
-Contact us at help@biogrids.org for more information.
+The BioGrids Consortium is a non-profit, NIH-compliant Service Center that operates out of Harvard Medical School.
+We view the Consortium as a user-supported and user-directed community resource and rely on institutional membership fees to support our community operation.
+We offer an institutional subscription model in addition to an option for existing SBGrid members to opt in for access to the BioGrids collection.